 Whenever you plan to buy a mutual fund plan for yourself, the term that must have definitely caught your attention would be the Net Asset Value (NAV).
 This article is thus an attempt to answer intriguing questions related to the entire concept of the Net Asset Value.
 (NAV)

 What is Net Asset Value (NAV)?

 Mutual Funds refers to a professionally managed basket of funds created using pooled money from a variety of investors.
-When you divide the total value of this basket after adjusting for liabilities by the total number of units in the basket, you arrive at the per unit cost of funds which is precisely the Net Asset Value (NAV) of the mutual fund scheme.
+When you divide the total value of this basket after adjusting for liabilities by the total number of units in the basket, you arrive at the per-unit cost of funds which is precisely the Net Asset Value (NAV) of the mutual fund scheme.
 Thus in simple terms, NAV represents the amount that you need to pay in order to purchase one unit of the mutual fund.

 How is NAV calculated?

-The total assets of a mutual fund scheme constitute market value of all the securities held in the portfolio, cash and accrued income.
+The total assets of a mutual fund scheme constitute the market value of all the securities held in the portfolio, cash and accrued income.

 The current liabilities and expenses incurred in building up and managing the portfolio and servicing the investors are deducted from the total assets to arrive at net assets.